On This Page

 When We Went

-You can drive up and view any of the lighthouses at any time of year of course, but if you’ve got your heart set on climbing to the top you should check beforehand and see what each allows.
+You can view any of the lighthouses at any time of year of course, but if you’ve got your heart set on climbing to the top you should check beforehand and see what each allows.
 Most of the lighthouses that are open for climbing do so from mid-April through mid-October (ish).

 Another general rule of thumb for any beach town on your route is that many areas/activities will be shut down during the off season (with the peak season being Memorial Day through Labor Day), so look up this information before you go.